Powel Crosley Jr.

 Powel Crosley Jr. (September 18, 1886 – March 28, 1961) was an American inventor, industrialist, and entrepreneur.
-He was also a pioneer in radio broadcasting, and owner of the Cincinnati Reds major league baseball team.
-In addition, Crosley's companies manufactured Crosley automobiles and radios, and operated WLW radio station.
+He was also a pioneer in radio broadcasting and owner of the Cincinnati Reds major league baseball team.
+In addition, Crosley's companies manufactured Crosley automobiles and radios, and operated Cincinnati radio station WLW.
 Crosley, once dubbed "The Henry Ford of Radio," was inducted into the Automotive Hall of Fame in 2010 and the National Radio Hall of Fame in 2013.

 He and his brother, Lewis M. Crosley, were responsible for many firsts in consumer products and broadcasting.
-During World War II, Crosley's facilities produced more proximity fuzes than any other U.S. manufacturer, and made several production design innovations.
+During World War II, Crosley's facilities produced more proximity fuzes than any other U.S. manufacturer and made several production design innovations.
 Crosley Field, a stadium in Cincinnati, Ohio, was renamed for him, and the street-level main entrance to Great American Ball Park in Cincinnati is named Crosley Terrace in his honor.
-Crosley's Pinecroft estate home in Cincinnati, Ohio, and Seagate, his former winter retreat in Sarasota, Florida are listed in the National Register of Historic Places.
+Crosley's Pinecroft estate home in Cincinnati, and Seagate, his former winter retreat in Sarasota, Florida, are listed in the National Register of Historic Places.

 Early life and education

 Powel Crosley Jr. was born on September 18, 1886, in Cincinnati, Ohio, to Charlotte Wooley (Utz) (1864–1949) and Powel Crosley Sr. (1849–1932), a lawyer.
 Powel Jr. was the oldest of the family's four children.
 Crosley became interested in the mechanics of automobiles at a young age and wanted to become an automaker.
-While living with his family in College Hill, a suburb of Cincinnati, twelve-year-old Crosley made his first attempt at building a vehicle.
+While living with his family in College Hill, a suburb of Cincinnati, 12-year-old Crosley made his first attempt at building a vehicle.

 Crosley began high school in College Hill and transferred to the Ohio Military Institute.
-In 1904 Crosley enrolled at the University of Cincinnati, where he began studies in engineering, but switched to law, primarily to satisfy his father, before dropping out of college in 1906 after two years of study.
+In 1904, Crosley enrolled at the University of Cincinnati, where he began studies in engineering but switched to law, primarily to satisfy his father.
+He dropped out of college in 1906 after two years of study.